ubco-W2022T1-cosc301/project-group02/README.md

 Energy is one of the big global problems we, as a society, are facing.
 By analyzing energy consumption data, we can shed more light on our current situation and hopefully provide motivation and evidence to support the effort to move towards net-zero emissions.

 Specific areas we are looking to explore are:
+- The shift in the global energy mix over the time span this dataset covers
+- The shifts in certain countries' energy mixes over time
+- Countries that produce the most energy in a clean means of production
+- Countries that produce the most energy in a polluting means of production
+- Countries which have the lowest emissons per capita
+- Which countries have the highest production of energy each decade?
+- Correlations between any of the above points
 ...

 ## Describe your dataset in about 150-200 words